Leo-Simpson/c-lasso/docs/source/auto_examples/plot_advanced_example.rst

 ===============

-Let's present how one can specify different aspects of the problem formulation and model selection strategy on classo, using synthetic data
+Let's present how one can specify different aspects of the problem formulation and model selection strategy on classo, using synthetic data.

 .. code-block:: default